10 reasons why you should travel to Krakow instead of Warsaw

-The second reason travel to Krakow is Royal Castle of Wawel.
-The Castle found its place on the Wawel Hill, a Jurassic limestone rock majestically rising on the left bank of the Vistula River, in the very heart of Krakow.
-From around the 7th century onwards, the Slavs settled in this area, and the 14th century Wawel became one of the principal royal residences.
+The second reason to travel to Krakow is the Royal Castle of Wawel.
+The Castle found its place on the Wawel Hill, a Jurassic limestone rock majestically rising on the left bank of the Vistula River in the very heart of Krakow.
+From around the 7th century onwards, the Slavs settled in this area, and in the 14th century, Wawel became one of the principal royal residences.
 At that time, a Gothic cathedral was built on the hill, massive walls were erected on the site of wooden and earth fortifications, and the fortress itself was significantly expanded.

 3. Cathedral of Wawel

-Wawel Cathedral - the most important temple in Poland, the impressive interior of which testifies to the continuity of the historical memory of generations.
-It is the place of rest of Polish kings, national heroes, outstanding poets, the patron saint of Poland St. Stanislaw and other famous personalities.
+Wawel Cathedral - the most important church in Poland, the impressive interior of which testifies to the continuity of the historical memory of generations.
+It is the place of the rest of the Polish kings, national heroes, outstanding poets, the patron saint of Poland, St. Stanislaw and other famous personalities.
 For many centuries the coronation of kings took place here.

 The cathedral was founded in the 14th century and took the form of a Gothic basilica, but the relics that are kept there go back to 1000 AD, when the Bishopric of Krakow was founded.